 - You can use DVC points to book accommodations, but you’ll have to pay for travel and other expenses out of pocket.
 Flying to stay at Disney’s Hawaiian resort every year might not be realistic for all.

 - Disney offers deals and perks for DVC members, but there are other ways of saving on Disney vacations.
 It’s easy to find deals online, and you can also buy DVC points from members who are not using them, typically at a discounted rate.

-- Unlike other timeshares, there is a significant upfront cost for getting a membership.
-Disney offers financing, but there are some requirements to meet, and the APR is to consider.
+- Unlike other timeshares, getting a membership is a significant upfront cost.
+Disney offers financing, but there are some requirements to meet, and the APR is to be considered.
 We’ll discuss prices and financing below.

 - Disney states that the membership extras can change or disappear.
-You’re making a long-term investment, but there is no guarantee that all the perks that add value to the membership will remain available in the future!
+You’re making a long-term investment, but there is no guarantee that all the perks that add value to the membership will remain available!

 - The system assigns a value to each DVC resort and vacation period.
 Disney changes its point charts every year, which makes it difficult to predict what kind of stay you’ll be able to book in the future with your points.

-- While it’s possible to find some last-minute stays, Disney is not terribly flexible with cancelations.
+- While finding some last-minute stays is possible, Disney is not flexible with cancelations.
 You’ll lose your points if you cancel a trip less than a month in advance.
 Those who need more flexibility for their travel plans might want to rethink getting a DVC membership.

 How Does Disney Vacation Club Work?

 Disney Vacation Club members purchase a share of a Disney property.
 In exchange, Disney assigns a yearly allowance as DVC points.
 Members also get a real estate deed for the shares they own.